biometry/APES/R/R45-FunctionsAndPackages.md

 category: r
 ---

-There is a set of functions that are built into R and can be accssed by end-users.
+There is a set of functions that are built into R and can be accessed by end-users.

 It is possible to get a complete list with all built-in available functions by typing <i>builtins()</i> in the R console.